Lifecycle Events

 Baby Naming/Brit Milah

-Our Jewish tradition rejoices when newborn children enter our world.
+We rejoice when newborn children enter our world.
 We celebrate these gifts of new life through special ceremonies, which include bestowing a Hebrew name on newborns.
-Baby Naming ceremonies, as well as Brit Milah ceremonies, may be scheduled with our Rabbi, and can be held here at Temple Rodef Sholom or also in a family home.
+Naming ceremonies, as well as Brit Milah (circumcision) ceremonies, may be scheduled with our Rabbi, and can be held here at Temple Rodef Sholom or also in a family home.